 9. Big stretch

-Finally.
-You have reached your destination.
-Get out of the car and stretch!
+Once you have reached your destination, get out of the car and stretch!

 Focus on feeling the stretch of all the structure at the front of your body.